FHFA Proposes to Repeal Fair Lending Rule

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Texas to supplement state, tribal, and local recovery efforts in areas affected by Hurricane Beryl from July 5-9, 2024.
+FEMA has issued a Major Disaster Declaration for the state of West Virginia to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, flooding, landslides, and mudslides from June 14-15, 2025.
 The following counties have been approved for assistance:

 Individual Assistance: